highcharts/highcharts/docs/extending-highcharts/extending-highcharts.md

 H.wrap(H.Series.prototype, 'drawGraph', function (proceed) {

     // Before the original function
-    console.log("We are about to draw the graph: ", this.graph);
+    console.log("We are about to draw the graph: ", typeof this.graph);

     // Now apply the original function with the original arguments,
     // which are sliced off this function's arguments proceed.apply(this, Array.prototype.slice.call(arguments, 1));

-    // Add some code after the original function console.log("We just finished drawing the graph: ", this.graph);
+    // Add some code after the original function console.log("We just finished drawing the graph: ", typeof this.graph);

 });
 ```